LemmenAid/Irish-tree-trivia/README.md

 ## Credits

 * I would like to thank Brian Macharia for his great mentor support and guidance - helping me through the process of building my first ever interactive website.
-* My facilitator Amy from Code Institute for supporting us through our first project and giving us great tips and resources for learning tools, and her feedback during the weekly stand-ups.
+* My facilitator Amy from Code Institute for supporting us through our second project and giving us great tips and resources for learning tools, and her feedback during the weekly stand-ups.
-* At last I would like to give thanks to my friends for taking the time to test the website and giving me great feedback.
+* At last I would like to give thanks to my friends and family for taking the time to test the website and giving me great feedback.

 ### Content